Whether You or Your Vet will treat laminitis … You should always confirm with your vet just how you should treat laminitis in your horse or pony.

-However, most of the treatments you can administer yourself, simply involve comfort and care supplied by you, the horse owner.
+However, some of the best treatments you can administer yourself simply involve the comfort and care supplied by you, the horse owner.

 How can your vet treat laminitis?

 Treatment of laminitis by your vet most commonly involves the use of anti-inflammatories (non steroidal anti-inflammatories NSAIDs)

 NSAIDs are used for their pain relieving effect; and are utilised together with diet adjustment.

 NSAIDs such as bute or flunixine are commonly used for around 2 weeks in acute laminitis cases and sometimes indefinitely in chronic laminitis cases.

 They effectively combat inflammation in the laminitic joint.

 Extra pain relief

 with narcotic analgesics e.g. fentanyl patches in America, but not used much in the UK.

 like virginiamycin.
 Laminitis treatment aims to reduce the number of harmful bacteria in the gut causing the production and release of toxins.